Ayaabdelmoneam/CodeSafari/readme.md

 ## Firebase Integration

-This project is configured to work with Firebase for authentication and data storage.
-Make sure to set up your Firebase project and update the configuration in the appropriate files.
+This project is configured to work with Firebase for authentication .

 ## Requirements